 Someone has said that, “God will never be the same because you lived.”
 And Angus Hunter adds, “Each person expresses something about God I would not know otherwise.
 When I get to know you, it is not only you I learn about, but God in the flavor of you.”
 These thoughts contain encouraging implications: you have the high honor of bearing the image of God in a way that is unique to you and only you among all people on earth, common though you may be.

 However, in addition to understanding our limits as being key to our identity, we also need to understand that they can be redemptive and facilitate the revelation of Christ flowing from us in a unique way.

-McCullough says, “We come to the limitation in life and we discover life in the limitation.”
-(Consolations, p.
+David McCullough says, “We come to the limitation in life and we discover life in the limitation.”
+(The Consolations of Imperfection: Learning to Appreciate Life’s Limitations.
+Brazos Press, 2004., p.
 31) And this is true to the accounts in scripture, which turn everything upside down and show us that in contrast to humankind, who continually fight against all limitations, the enfleshment of God in Christ meant that God himself joyfully embraced the most severe limitations.

 We see the glory of God in the face of Jesus Christ, yet in becoming man in order that we could see and understand the Father, he had to subject himself to the most rigorous limitations imaginable: the limitation of his power, the limitation of his immortality, and the limitation of his omniscience.
 Yet without these limitations he would not have been truly human, and unless he was truly human we would not have had the revelation of the Father or the miracle of the atonement.
 And if the joyful embracing of limitations was the key to the revelation of God in the person of Jesus Christ, then perhaps the joyful embracing of our own limitations is the key to the revelation of God in our lives also.